Border County Program

 Q: If I am approved for one academic year, do I have to apply again for the next academic year?

 A: Yes, it is called recertification.
 All participants, regardless of the semester they entered the program, will be required to update their financial information before the beginning of the fall semester each year.
-You will be contacted by email with instructions on how to apply.
+It is your responsibility to submit the required application by this deadline.